johannilsson/android-pulltorefresh/README.md

 To use the widget on 1.5 the necessary drawables needs to be copied to that projects drawable folder.
 The drawables needed by the widget can be found in the drawable-hdpi folder in the library project.
-For an example of this look at the example project.

 ## Contributors